httpie/cli/README.rst

 HTTPie: Human-friendly CLI HTTP client for the API era
 ######################################################

-HTTPie (pronounced *aitch-tee-tee-pie*) is a command-line HTTP client.
+HTTPie (pronounced *aitch-tee-tee-pie*) is a command-line HTTP client that can be used to test, debug, and interact with APIs and HTTP servers.
 Its goal is to make command-line interactions with web services as human-friendly as possible.
-The ``http`` & ``https`` commands create and send HTTP/S requests using a simple and natural syntax.
+The ``http`` & ``https`` commands create and send HTTP requests using a simple and natural syntax.
 Response data is colorized in an easy-to-read format.